 Every bakery and grocery around town has their own Grittibänz style and it’s fun to go on a little Grittibänz tour to see the variety.
 But it’s also fun to make your own, which often morph into simply bread monsters or lumps of dough covered in sugar.
 So I’m including a super easy recipe to get you started.

-I was inspired to write this post when my friend Marianela sent me this great link demonstrating how to form the fun Christmas breads you’ll see around Switzerland, particularly the Grittibänz.
+I was inspired to write this post by a video from Swissmilk.ch, demonstrating how to form the fun Christmas breads you’ll see around Switzerland, particularly the Grittibänz.
 I’m definitely going to employ some of these techniques this year.
 You can see all sorts of crazy Grittibänz on Google Images.

 Zopfteig (aka bread dough for Grittbänz, etc)